 Background

-The project in question is an agroforestry project in Brazil, covering over 300 hectares.
-Prior to the project's start in 2015, the area consisted of degraded grassland used for low-productivity extensive cattle ranching, a practice that historically involved burning to stimulate pasture regrowth.
+The project in question is an exotic forest project in Brazil, covering over 300 hectares.
+Prior to the project's start in 2015, the area consisted of degraded grasslands used for low-productivity extensive cattle ranching, a practice that historically involved burning to stimulate pasture regrowth.
+The project design itself contained ambiguities, including conflicting statements regarding whether harvesting would be conducted and included in the project.

 The project is now effectively stalled.
-Experts have deemed the planted cultivars unsuitable for the altered climate, and the owners lack the funds to replant with drought-tolerant varieties.
-A Loss Event Report identified carbon loss (17,000+ tCO2e) surpassed the accumulated credits in the risk buffer pool, leaving the project in a deficit.
+Experts deemed the planted cultivars unsuitable for the altering climate, and the owners lacked the funds to replant with drought-tolerant variants.
+A Loss Event Report identified that carbon loss (17,000+ tCO2e) exceeded the accumulated credits in the risk buffer pool, resulting in a deficit for the project.

-However, credits were still retired beyond 2023.
-Buyers retired them, confident in their climate impact, but those from 2023 and beyond were essentially worthless.
+However, credits were still being retired in 2023 and beyond.
+Buyers were retiring them, confident in the corresponding climate impact, whereas in reality they were essentially worthless investments.

 So, could Biomass Atlas have identified the warning signs before this failure?